Railroad Employee Heart Attack Lawyer

-The Federal Employers’ Liability Act
+What Is The Federal Employers’ Liability Act?

 Railway employees that suffer a heart attack on the job may be entitled to a monetary recovery through the Federal Employers’ Liability Act (FELA).
 While most workers are protected by state worker’s compensation funds, railroad workers are required to seek compensation through a FELA claim instead.